cfjedimaster/fireflyapi/articles/intro_to_ff_node/article.0.md

 # Getting Started with Firefly APIs and Node.js

-Adobe's Firefly APIs allow for incredibly powerful creative workflows with a simple-to-use REST-based API.
-In this tutorial, we'll walk you through the process of creating your first implementation of the APIs.
+Adobe's Firefly APIs allow for incredibly powerful creative workflows with a simple to use REST-based API.
+In this tutorial, we'll walk you through the process of creating your first Node.js implementation of the APIs.
 Let's get started!

 ## Prereqs

 In order to complete this tutorial, you will need:

 * Firefly API credentials.
-You can sign up for [free trial credentials](https://developer.adobe.com/firefly-api) and use them for this tutorial.
+You can sign up for [free trial credentials](https://developer.adobe.com/firefly-api) and use them fdor this tutorial.
 You will need two values: `client_id` and `client_secret`.
 * You will want to set these two values are environment variables available in your terminal/shell.
 How that's done depends on your operating system, but for the Mac (and WSL), you can do:  `export CLIENT_ID=YOURIDHERE` and `export CLIENT_SECRET=YOURSECRETHERE`.
 Note that our code is going to assume `CLIENT_ID` and `CLIENT_SECRET` - case matters!
-* The code for this tutorial will be presented in both Node.js and Python, so one
 * Node.js installed and some familiarity with working with it, or JavaScript in general.

 Begin by creating a new script, named `firefly.js`, and save it anywhere on your computer.
 This will be the script we use to test our integration with Firefly APIs.